Ice Castle Update – 2/12/18

 The first ice castle began as an addition to the annual “King Winter” festival in 1933.
-The project was led by Ed Bandow and William Radue, owner of Pickerel Lake Resort cut the ice from Silver Lake.
-The first castle was built on the Chicago and Northwestern Railroad property across from current day Moccasin Shop.
+The project was led by Ed Bandow and William Radue (owner of the Pickerel Lake Resort) who would cut the ice from Silver Lake.
+The first castle was built on the Chicago and Northwestern Railroad property across from current day Moccasin Shop & Gifts.

 Current Day Ice Castle

-First, the ice is scored and cost on Eagle River’s Silver Lake.
-Then, over 2500 blocks of ice 10 x 10 x 20 inches are removed from the lake.
-The ice blocks are trucked to the site, and the construction work begins.
-And it is WORK!
-All done by hand!
-And although the number of blocks varies with the structure, up to 3,000 of the 60-70 pound blocks are used each year.
+On the weekend nearest to the New Year, the ice is scored and cut on Eagle River’s Silver Lake.
+Then, over 2,300 blocks of 12” x 10” x 20” ice, weighing in at 60-70 pounds each, are removed from the lake.
+The ice blocks are trucked to the site and the construction – all done by hand – begins.